Whyzanet/WhyzaGC/README.md

 Stacking Headers for Feather - 12-pin and 16-pin female headers https://www.adafruit.com/product/2830

-Micro USB (ESP8266) or USB C (ESP32) cable to connect your PC to the Feather
+Micro USB (Huzzah ESP8266) or USB C (Huzzah ESP32 v2) cable to connect your PC to the Feather

 Li-Po battery to replace the original AAA battery